Anadrol vs. Superdrol: Comparing Side Effects

 • Impact on Appearance: The added water weight can obscure muscle definition, making muscles look less defined.

-Anadrol's potency comes with a downside—its impact on liver function.
+Anadrol's potency comes with a price: it hits the liver hard.
 As an oral anabolic steroid, it passes through the liver, which can lead to liver stress and toxicity.

 • Liver Stress: Elevates liver enzymes, indicating liver stress or potential damage.